LeonardoDzo/CrossfitApp/README.md

 # CrossfitApp
-App focused in managing Crossfit trainers and clients.
+App focused on managing Crossfit trainers and clients.